June 9, 2021

 Wednesday we talked about one of Italy’s most famous desserts – tiramisu – and for Friday favorites today we’re going to recap a couple of our favorite dessert recipes that we’ve shared over the years.
+They are perfect for your next special occasion, or for dessert any day of the week!

 Flan is a wonderfully simple and delicious dessert.
 My family is full of egg lovers, so for us it’s a perfect option.
 Its also naturally gluten free, which makes it one of my go-to desserts when having to accommodate different diets.
 The origins of flan are reportedly Roman (evidently in Ancient Rome they used a lot of eggs), and flan both then and now can be either sweet or savory.
 The best part of course is the caramel-y sauce that tops it!

-Want to cook with Ana in Mexico?
+Want to cook flan with Ana in Mexico?
 In addition to the wonderful week-long cooking vacation in Mexico we offer with her there are also special Thanksgiving, Christmas, and New Year’s weeks available.
 Contact us for details!

 This traditional Italian dessert, which translates to “Grandmother’s cake,” is found throughout Italy and reportedly dates back only a few decades to a mid-20th-century baker.
 It is traditionally made of a shortbread crust filled with pastry cream and topped with pine nuts and powdered sugar.
 The pine nuts are what make it stand out, and make it easily identifiable among Italian desserts.